aavegotchi/aavegotchi-wiki/posts/en/metaverse.md

 Can't wait to see you in the Realm, fren! <img src="/metaverse/aavegotchiwave.png" width="70" height="60">

-<p style="font-size:13px;">Our Aavegotchi Realm is in rapid development and this page will be updated as we progress.
+<p style="font-size:13px; font-style:italic;">Our Aavegotchi Realm is in rapid development and this page will be updated as we progress.
 Still have other questions?
 Reach out to us in <a href="https://aavegotchi-wiki-git-main.bullionix.vercel.app/en/community">one of our
  community channels!</a></p>